-Some people who use water containing chromium well in excess of the MCL over many years could experience allergic dermatitis.

-The Oakland Water Dept. collected 30 water samples during 2019 from residents randomly selected in the distribution system.
+- Some people who use water containing chromium well in excess of the MCL over many years could experience allergic dermatitis. - The Oakland Water Dept. collected 30 water samples during 2022 from residents randomly selected in the distribution system.
 These samples were analyzed to determine the concentration of lead and copper.
 This data is used to determine if the water is corrosive, and it was found after testing that it is not.
-The Borough is required to test for lead and copper every three years.

-&lt;sup>6 This is the 90th percentile.
-No sites exceeded the Action Level (AL) for lead and copper.

-&lt;sup>7 In 2021, the Oakland Water Department collected 120 samples for Total Coliforms.
+The Borough is required to test for lead and copper every three years. - 6 This is the 90th percentile.
+No sites exceeded the Action Level (AL) for lead and copper. - In 2023, the Oakland Water Department collected 120 samples for Total Coliforms.
 Zero (0) samples tested positive.
-Please refer to text on "Total Coliform Bacteria" for more information.

-Locational running annual average.
+Please refer to text on "Total Coliform Bacteria" for more information. - 8 Locational running annual average. - 9 All items were sampled in 2023, or as noted. - See definitions.

-\ See definitions.